Galeria Palomas

 Laguna del Condado

-Series was featured in the Miramar de Cuna exhibition at Casa Aboy in San Juan, PR, and in the solo show at the FXFowle gallery in New York City.
+El Progreso (shown) 36 x 24 in. acrylic on canvas Series was featured in the Miramar de Cuna exhibition at Casa Aboy in San Juan, PR, and in the solo show at the FXFowle gallery in New York City.